artem701/pygad/docs/source/pygad.rst

 Such a user-defined function must accept 3 parameters:

-1. The instance of the ``pygad.GA`` class.
+1. The instance of the ``pygad.pygad.GA`` class.
 This helps the user to fetch any property that helps when calculating the fitness.

 2. The solution(s) to calculate the fitness value(s).
 Note that the